hazelcast/hazelcast-reference-manual/src/UpgradingFrom2x.md

 ```

 - **Renaming "instance" to "distributed object":**
-Before 3.0 there was a confusion for the term "instance".
-It was used for both the cluster members and the distributed objects (map, queue, topic, etc. instances).
-Starting 3.0, the term instance will be only used for Hazelcast instances, namely cluster members.
+Before 3.0 there was confusion about the term "instance": it was used for both the cluster members and the distributed objects (map, queue, topic, etc. instances).
+Starting with 3.0, the term instance will be only used for Hazelcast instances, namely cluster members.
 We will use the term "distributed object" for map, queue, etc. instances.
-So you should replace the related methods with the new renamed ones.
-As 3.0 clients are smart client that they know in which node the data is located, you can replace your lite members with native clients.
+You should replace the related methods with the new renamed ones.
+3.0 clients are smart client in that they know in which node the data is located, so you can replace your lite members with native clients.

 ```java
 public static void main( String[] args ) throws InterruptedException {